Florestine Perrault Collins

-Florestine Perrault Collins (1895–1988) was an American professional photographer from New Orleans.

-Collins is noted for having created photographs of African-American clients that "reflected pride, sophistication, and dignity." instead of racial stereotypes.
+Florestine Perrault Collins (January 20, 1895 – April 4, 1988) was an American professional photographer from New Orleans.
+Collins is noted for having created photographs of African-American clients that "reflected pride, sophistication, and dignity" instead of racial stereotypes.

 Life and career

-Born in Louisiana, Collins was one of six children.
+Born in Louisiana, Florestine Marguerite Perrault was one of six children in a strict Catholic family.
 She attended public school only until age six, when she was forced to drop out to help bring in family income.